JOJMS.MS.ID.555782

 Despite the rapid progress until 2025, the future brings several challenges ahead for data validation and its standardization.
 AI is still prone to making mistakes, incorrect interpretations and selfgeneration of missing data.
 Digital technologies are limited to real life complex and unpredictable situations.
 The construction material data remains in-consistent, dispersed and / or copyright registered and unavailable.
 Thus, limiting the use of digital and AI technology which is still evolving.
 To move beyond 2025, it is important to have access to reliable database and proper reporting.
 Otherwise, AI based digital technology shall merely become black boxes [9] instead of scientifically reliable tools that can be relied upon with full confidence.

-The Future of Construction Materials Wr.t Digital AI Based Industry, Research and Development
+The Future of Construction Materials: Digital AI Industry, Research and Development

 Conclusion

 As we move towards the end of 2025, digital and AI driven technology is no longer a secondary tool but a mainstream construction material research and development expertise.
 The future challenge is not the limitation of technology but the responsibility of humanization for this advanced tool taking into consideration the database validation, accuracy of results and outcomes.
 If done well, these technologies can make future construction materials much better, smarter and very well aligned with the future demand.
 A futuristic, smart, sustainable, digital, optimized, innovative, low-carbon and intelligent construction materials industry is destined to evolve.
 This will meet the growing demand of high-performance construction materials with significantly reduced impact on the environment.
-A flow chart has been presented in the Figure 2.
-Data sources feed the artificial intelligence core and provide the output in a sustainable and performance-based service life cycle producing stronger and durable construction materials.
+A flow chart has been presented in the Figure 2 showing the 2025 perspective for the emergence of smart technology for construction materials through digital modeling and artificial intelligence.